 Cultural competence is a model in which health care providers or organizations seek to promote positive and effective interactions with diverse cultures and understand the core needs of a target audience, designing services and materials to meet those needs.
 Some limitations of this model are that it can lead to assumptions or stereotyping, and it's difficult to become "competent" in a culture that's not your own.

 Cultural humility, on the other hand, means a lifelong commitment to self-reflection and self-discovery (e.g. of our own beliefs, values, assumptions, and biases).
 This work is never finished, rather, it's an ongoing curiosity about how our own culture affects our understanding.
 Through cultural humility, we work to fix power imbalances and advocate for systematic changes within our organizations.

 If your U-M student organization is engaged in activities to promote well-being among students impacted by campus health disparities, UHS Wolverine Wellness wants to help!

 A new Health Equity Grant provides funds and planning help for student-led health equity projects.
 Applications are reviewed on a rolling basis until all funds are used ($2,000 per semester).
-Groups can request up to $1,000 for their projects.
+Groups can request up to $500 per year for their projects.